MathBioCU/WSINDy4Dispersal/README.md

       url={?}}
 ```

+**Open data:** see the [`caterpillars.csv`](https://github.com/MathBioCU/WSINDy4Dispersal/blob/main/caterpillars.csv) file.
 - See [the tutorials and examples located here](https://github.com/SethMinor/PyWSINDy-for-PDEs) for instructions on how to use the codebase.
-- To recreate results in the paper, see the `wsindy_for_dispersal.ipynb` notebook.
+- To recreate results in the paper, see the [`wsindy_for_dispersal.ipynb`](https://github.com/MathBioCU/WSINDy4Dispersal/blob/main/wsindy_for_dispersal.ipynb) notebook.

-**Open data:** see the [`caterpillars.csv`](https://github.com/MathBioCU/WSINDy4Dispersal/blob/main/caterpillars.csv) file.
+---

-###### This algorithm uses the following dependencies:
+###### Our code uses the following dependencies:
 ```python3
 # Core
 import torch